What Is Decentralization - Advantages of Decentralized Systems

 If you own decentralized assets that you hold in a wallet with high-level protection, then it's safe to say that you are the real owner of your money.
 Centralized assets such as fiat money always have thin strings held by central banks.
 Normally we don't see or don't pay attention to it, but sometimes we notice that someone pulls these strings and our money move away from us and become out of control.
 It means that we do not control our fiat funds completely.

 There are known cases when individuals or organizations opposed by the governments had to switch to cryptocurrencies in order to sustain an ability to pay and receive payments (for example, WikiLeaks).
-Moreover, any of us can face troubles using a credit card abroad when going to spend a large sum of money.
+Moreover, any of us can face trouble using a credit card abroad when going to spend a large sum of money.
 In some cases, we'll have to call the bank in order to confirm that we are going to spend the money.
-So it comes that you need the permission from your bank in order to spend your own money.
+So it comes that you need permission from your bank in order to spend your own money.
 So is this money really yours?
 This is a good question.

 Vulnerabilities of Decentralized Networks